-It is noted that the company is not party to the claim; however, it received notice regarding the filing of the claim from Bank of Jerusalem Ltd., in accordance with the agreement for the sale of Clal Finance Batucha Investment Management Ltd. to Bank of Jerusalem, according to which the company has an undertaking to indemnify, as specified in Note 27(c)(1)(b) to the company's consolidated financial statements as of December 31, 2016.
+The Company is not party to the claim; however, it received notice regarding the filing of the claim from Bank of Jerusalem Ltd., in accordance with the agreement for the sale of Clal Finance Batucha Investment Management Ltd. to Bank of Jerusalem, according to which the Company has an undertaking to indemnify, as specified in Note 42.F.(1)(b) to the Company's consolidated financial statements as of December 31, 2017.
+It is noted, in this regard, that in accordance with the provisions of the agreement from October 2002, in which Clal Finance Batucha Investment Management Ltd. was acquired by IDB Development Corporation Ltd. and by Discount Investment Corporation Ltd., to indemnify the Company for any direct damage, expense or loss which may incurred by the Company (or by any of its subsidiaries), including due to claims or demands whose cause of action materialized before the date specified in the aforementioned agreement.